unskilledcoder/unskilledcoder.github.io/_posts/2016-12-10-hadoop-cluster-installation-basic-version.markdown

 ### 3.1. install necessary packages for OS

-We pick up CentOS minimal IOS as our installation prototype, once the system installation completed, we need to install 2 things: <br />
+We pick up CentOS minimal ISO as our installation prototype, once the system installed, we need 2 more basic packages: <br />

 ```bash
 sudo install -y net-tools
 sudo install -y openssh-server
 ```

 *The first line is to install ifconfig, while the second one is to be able to be ssh login by remote peer.*<br />

 ### 3.2. setup hostname for all nodes

-This step is optional, but important for better self-identify while you use same username login to different nodes.
+This step is optional, but important for better self-identify while you use same username to walk through different nodes.

 ```bash
 sudo hostnamectl set-hostname master
 ```

 *ex: at <b>master</b> node*

 re-login to check the effect

 ### 3.3. setup jdk for all nodes

 *install jdk from oracle official website*

 ```bash